 Our bodies are 70% water so I’m guessing it’s a tad important.
 I like water (especially with a little squeeze of lemon) so I’m at a loss as to why I’ve been avoiding it.
 Laziness perhaps?

 I have decided to end this drought and made a plan to liquify my assets so-to-speak and came up with a Mandate to Hydrate.
-I vowed to drink water all day, every day for a week and then *graph my results.
+I vow to drink water all day, every day for a week, and then *graph my results.

-The first day I may have overdone it ever so slightly.
-When my teeth started to float, I knew I had H2Overdosed.
+The first day I may have overdone it.
+When my teeth started floating, I knew I had H2Overdosed.

-Day two, I sipped water sensibly throughout the day (not madly gulping tumblers-full like a college freshmen at a Kegger like the previous day).
+Day Two, I sipped water sensibly throughout the day (not madly gulping tumblers-full like a college freshmen at a Kegger like Day one).
 By lights out I had consumed about nine glasses of water.
-I felt good; maybe a little bloated, but in a “my tummy sounds like a waterbed” sort of way, not in a “I drank a bottle of wine, ate two burritos and devoured a can of Pringles” kind of way.
+I felt good; maybe a little bloated, but in a “my tummy sounds like a waterbed” sort of way, not in a “I drank a bottle of wine, ate a burrito the size of my head” kind of way.
 There’s a difference.

-By day three I started to notice a change in my skin — it looked a lot less like crepe paper and more like actual human skin.
+By Day Three I noticed a slight change in my skin—it looked less like crepe paper and more like actual human skin.
 Also, my energy level increased.

 Anyway, I’ve tasted the benefits of this mandate and I don’t plan on returning to my parched ways any time soon.

-The only downside?
-The peeing, of course.
-If only I had a flow chart to illustrate this point.
-Get it, flow chart?
-I’d laugh out loud, but I’m afraid I’ll pee my pants.
-Kidding.
-Mostly.
-Let’s just say, the tides are turning.
-Day one, I saw a lot of the inside of my bathroom door (when I actually remembered to close it).
-By today however, my body seems to be learning how to regulate the situation a bit better.
+The tides are turning.
+On Day One, I saw a lot of the inside of my bathroom door (when I actually remembered to close it).
+By Day Seven though my body seems to be learning how to regulate the situation.

-Feel free to join this mandate (if only to be able to say Mandate to Hydrate…it’s fun, right?).
-I’ve been tweeting my water consumption progress occasionally, just to make myself accountable.
-Come #hydrate with me!
+Feel free to join this mandate—if only to be able to say Mandate to Hydrate…it’s fun, right?

-*The graph is in my head by the way and it’s no organized Excel sheet let me tell you.
+*The graph exists in my head only.
 I’m more of a “Let the results speak for themselves” kinda gal anyway.